huybrechtsxyz/atuaro/adventures/session_zero_orphanage/03_the_basement.md

 ## It is not a request
 > Ms. Witchling reminds everyone of the guests arriving later that day and warns them to behave appropriately, reminding them of the consequences faced by Kenneth James McCormick.
 She then instructs someone to fetch two flagons of ale and wine, and to also one of water. *wait 2 seconds* What are you waiting for?
 Get on with it!
 An older offspring passes by "You seem flustered?
 Well  hurry, the area is dark and there are rats" and then quickly leaves them to handle the task alone.

-### Goal
+## Goal
 1. Retrieve 3 flagons from the basement: 1 Beer, 1 wine, 1 water.

 2. **SECRET** Save the child that is locked in room 4 by the bully Gilad.

-### Conditions
+## Blessings

+1. There is a lantern in the hallway

+1. There are a big knife and meat cleaver in the kitchen

+1. In the common room near the fireplace is a firepoke

+## Obstacles

-* The house has 5 flagons for this purpose.
+1. The house has 5 flagons for this purpose.
 Every time you break one.
 That is 1 Bolts for all characters.
-* Save the boy from the locked storage room.

-### Strategy
-* The basement is dark.
-Without the lantern found in the kitchen, they will not be able to see.
+1. The basement is dark.
+Without the lantern found in the kitchen, they will not be able to see beyond the immediate vicinity of the stairs.

-* There are rats in the basement.
+1. There are rats in the basement.
-    * Rats only attack if attacked first, the slightest provocation will do.
+    * Rats only attack if attacked first, the slightest provocation will do
-    * There is a big knife and meat cleaver in the kitchen
-    * In the common room near the fireplace is a firepoke
+    * Holding full flagon?
+Athletics check for not tripping on rats.

+1. Between room 2 and 3 there are cobwebs from spiders.
+The spiders are harmless.
+But if you get walk through them you become frightened and drop everything you are carrying.
+In room 5 on the right wall they can find an old broom to clear the cobwebs.

-* The child will be scared of the other children.
-Find at least one of his 'attributes' to get him to come with you
+1. Save the boy from the locked storage room.
+The child will be scared of the other children.
+Find at least two of his 'attributes' to get him to come with you.
+    * You can easily find the items if the players give some hint they are paying attention
-    * His teddy can be found in room 2 (behind barrel)
+    * His teddy can be found in room 2 (between some barrels)
     * His blanket can be found in room 5 (middle on the floor to room 6)
+    * His small tin soldier toy is in room 3 (just behind the wall on the left)

 ## Basement Map
 ![Orphanage Basement](./assets/maps/orphanage_basement.png)

+**ROOM 1: STAIRS [DC-10]**
+> A stone sturdy yet worn with time staircase leads you with each footstep deeper into the dark basement.
+The dim light filtering in from above casts a shadowy aura over the staircase.

+* You need to hold the flagon's with 2 hands on the stairs.
+DEX check or drop the flagon.

+**ROOM 2: KEGS [DC-10]**
+> A basement room filled with wooden kegs of various sizes stacked up against the walls.
+The room is dark with a little dim light from the stairs

+* 1d4 rats appear from the moment they enter the room.
+* How are they going to know what is wine and beer?

+    Kegs 1 and 2 (3 leaves standing up), contain beer [PIA]
+    Kegs 3 and 4 (3 circles upside down), contain wine [WAINA]
+    Keg 5 (Circle with line, on/off symbol), contains apple cider [APORO]

+* You need to make a strength check to use th spigots.
+* The teddy bear is between barrel 2 and 3.

+**ROOM 3: STORAGE [DC-10]**
+> A dark storage area in the basement.
+The air is musty and damp, carrying with it the scent of old and forgotten things.
+Wooden crates and boxes are stacked haphazardly against the walls, leaving narrow aisles in between.

+Once someone is close to the door for room 4:
+> You hear a soft, pitiful whimper.
+A sound filled with fear, sadness, and desperation.
+The whimpering is constant but fluctuates in volume.
+You can see a shadowy figure sitting hunched on some boxes.

+If they succeed on a perception check:
+> You hear disorganized skittering and scrabbling of random and erratic movement of little paws.

+This room contains old and worn clothes and cheap items required to run the orphanage.

+* Entering the room they pass through cobwebs.

+    The spiders are harmless.
+But if you get walk through them you become frightened and drop everything you are carrying.
+In room 5 on the right wall they can find an old broom to clear the cobwebs.

+* Save the boy from the locked storage room.

+* Timmy's small tin soldier toy is in room 3 (just behind the wall on the left)

+**ROOM 4: LOCKED ROOM [DC-11]**
+The door of the room:
+> The door is sturdy and appears to be made of heavy wood.
+A wooden box is blocking the door from the outside.

+The room itself:
+> The storage room is small and cramped with a musty smell of dampness.
+The lack of light adds to the claustrophobic feel and increases the sense of being trapped.

+This room contains clothes, pottery for longer term storage and the more expensive items.

+* 1d6 rats are in the room (minimum 2)
+* Timmy will not really respond but ask for his stuff
+* Once Timmy has his stuff he will accompany the kids upstairs

+**ROOM 5: STORAGE**
+> his area of the basement is located near the stairs and is partially illuminated by its light.
+The dim light makes it difficult to see clearly, but you can make out the shapes of cluttered boxes and sacks, stacked haphazardly against the walls.

+This room contains food, produce, grain.
+More expensive bottles of wine and beer.
+Candles.

+* There is a broom neer the right wall that can be used for the cobwebs

+**ROOM 6: WELL [DC-11]**
+> This section contain a well surrounded by a stone wall.
+It provides fresh water for the orphanage.
+A sturdy wooden lid covers the top of the well, and a rope and bucket hang down into the depths.
+The walls of the well are slick and slippery, and the water in the depths is dark and still.
+The well is deep and narrow, and there is no light at the bottom, making it difficult to see what lies below.

+* They need to put the buck in, pull it up with water, and fill the flagon.

 ## Relevant Statblocks

-### RAT [HP 1]
+### [RAT](../../compendium/beasts/rat.md) [HP 1, +0 hit, 1 piercing dmg]

 | Speed | STR    | DEX     | CON    | INT     | WIS     | CHA     |
 | ----- | ------ | ------- | ------ | ------- | ------- | ------- |
 | 10 ft | 2 [-4] | 11 [+0] | 9 [-1] |  2 [-4] | 10 [+0] |  4 [-3] |

+* Bite: Melee Weapon Attack: +0 to hit, reach 5 ft., one target.
+Hit: 1 piercing damage.
+* Proficiency 1d4, Darkvision 30 ft.
 * advantage on smell Wisdom (Perception).
-* Darkvision 30 ft., Passive Perception 10 ft.
-Proficiency Bonus +2

 ### Supporting
 | Character | Name | Description | Link |